-In his new one-hour special, join Rick Steves on an alpine adventure with scenic train rides, breathtaking lifts, majestic glaciers, and unforgettable hikes.
-We conquer the Dolomites in Italy and the Zugspitze in Austria.
-In Switzerland, we savor the beauty of the Matterhorn, the Jungfrau, and Appenzell.
+In this one-hour special, join Rick Steves on an alpine adventure with scenic train rides, breathtaking lifts, majestic glaciers, and unforgettable hikes.
+We conquer the Dolomites in Italy and the Zugspitze in Austria and Germany.
+In Switzerland, we savor the beauty of the Matterhorn and Jungfrau peaks, and the idyllic region of Appenzell.
 And in France, starting off from Chamonix, we ride the lift up to the Aiguille du Midi and hike the iconic Tour du Mont Blanc trail.

 Hi, I'm Rick Steves — and right now, I'm one of the highest people in Germany…and there's lots more Alpine thrills to come.
 Thanks for joining me as we explore the best of the Alps.

 I love how in Europe, nature and culture mix it up.
 And here in the Alps, each region has a distinct flavor.
 In this special we'll celebrate both nature and culture all across the Alps.

 In this "greatest hits" look at Europe's Alps, we'll travel through five different countries, each with its own unique alpine culture.
 Along the way, we'll see some of Europe's most iconic mountains, including the Matterhorn, and Mont Blanc — the continent's highest point.
 And we'll conquer many of these peaks — whether by foot, by train, or a multitude of lifts — enjoying plenty of thin-air thrills.
 We'll explore charming alpine towns filling romantic valleys and hike to cliff-hanging villages.
 And we'll savor hearty and rustic alpine cuisine — edible traditions particularly tasty at this altitude.
 And finally, we'll hike: from easy day trips to a guided classic long-distance tour.